 The requirements of this clause apply to all applicable tests in part 2 of this specification, i.e. to all AAS BS radiated tests.

-The minimum requirements are given in 3GPP TS 37.105 [6] and the references therein.
+The minimum requirements for AAS BS radiated requirements are given in 3GPP TS 37.105 [14]subclause 9 and 10 for the radiated transmitter and radiated receiver characteristics, respectively.
 Test Tolerances for the radiated test requirements explicitly stated in part 2 of the present specification are given in annex C of this specification.

 Test Tolerances are individually calculated for each test.
 The Test Tolerances are used to relax the minimum requirements to create test requirements.